mvysny/vaadin-on-kotlin/docs/tutorial.md

 > **Note:** To stop the web server, hit Ctrl+C in the terminal window where it's running.
 To verify the server has stopped
 > you should see your command prompt cursor again.
 For most UNIX-like systems including macOS this will be a dollar sign $.

-> **Note:** Changes made in your Kotlin files will be propagated to the running server only after you compile them, by
+> **Note:** Changes made to your Kotlin files will not be propagated to the running server in this mode.
+However,
-> running `./gradlew build`.
+> we'll learn how to run the app from Intellij, for a proper full-blown developer environment.

 The "Welcome aboard" page is the smoke test for a new VoK application: it makes sure that you have your software configured correctly enough to serve a page.